nrfconnect/sdk-nrf-bm/doc/nrf-bm/migration/nrf5_bm_migration.rst

 Partitioning can be tweaked by making simple changes to textual **Devicetree** files which define the layout of the memory.
 These can be edited in the board files, or applied to existing boards as **overlays**.

+.. _nrf5_bm_migration_nvm:

+Non-volatile Memory (NVM)
+*************************

+The nRF51 and nRF52 devices supported by the nRF5 SDK utilized flash memory as their non-volatile memory (NVM) technology for storing program code and data.
+In contrast, the nRF54L devices employ RRAM, a different NVM technology.

+To support the new RRAM storage technology, the |BMshort| introduces :ref:`lib_bm_zms`, which is optimized for RRAM and replaces FDS.
+Unlike FDS, which uses a file/record ID indexing scheme based on flash pages, Zephyr Memory Storage uses a key-value indexing system that is better suited for RRAM’s access patterns and performance characteristics.

+It is technically feasible to reuse a file system that expects flash behavior on a device that has RRAM.
+This can be done by adding an abstraction layer that emulates the flash behavior.
+However, this approach is generally not recommended for production-ready applications.
+Emulating flash memory behavior on RRAM can lead to a significant increase in write operations, potentially accelerating wear on the NVM.

+For a robust, production-ready solution, it is recommended to adopt a storage or file system that natively supports RRAM technology.
+The |BMlong| environment integrates the :ref:`lib_bm_zms` system, which is designed to be compatible with various NVM technologies, including RRAM.
+This system ensures optimal performance and longevity for your applications.

 Bluetooth LE libraries
 **********************